tesseract-ocr/tessdoc/Command-Line-Usage.md

 ## TSV output (Currently available in 3.05-dev in master branch on github)

+Use 'tsv' config file by adding tsv at the end of the command to get the TSV output.

     tesseract  --tessdata-dir ./ ./testing/eurotext.png ./testing/eurotext-eng -l eng tsv